SnpM/scraipe/docs/advanced_usage/custom_components.md

 ```

-[TextScraper][scraipe.defaults.TextScraper] and [LlmAnalyzerBase][scraipe.extended.llm_analyzers.LlmAnalyzerBase] are more complete examples of asynchronous components.
-Check out [Async Architecture](./async_architecture.md) to learn more about asynchronous orchestration in Scraipe's synchronous API.
+[TextScraper][scraipe.defaults.TextScraper] and [LlmAnalyzerBase][scraipe.extended.llm_analyzers.LlmAnalyzerBase] are more complete examples of asynchronous component implementations.

+To learn more about Scraipe's asynchronous orchestration, check out [Async Architecture](./async_architecture.md).